 The hotel I booked, Tambo del Inka (Urubamba) has a company called Tikariy handle tour bookings and they quoted me $78 USD for Machupicchu and Huayna Picchu.
 You can book the same tickets yourself for S/.152 = ~ $55 USD.
 That’s a markup of $23 USD or ~ 42%.
 If you follow the steps below you can book it in just a couple of minutes and save the money for something else.

 STEP 1: CREATE A RESERVATION (USING THE SPANISH VERSION)

 - Go to the official government website: http://www.machupicchu.gob.pe/.
 This will be much cheaper than a travel agent.

-- The English version does not work.
-Choose the Spanish version (it is probably already selected) by clicking the Spanish flag in the top right corner
+- The English version does not work (Update 1/16/2017 – looks like the English version works now, I was able to use the English version to make a reservation all the way up until I stopped at the credit card entry screen).
+Choose the Spanish version (it is probably already selected) by clicking the Spanish flag in the top right corner.

-- Choose the number of tickets you want then click “Paso 2” (Step 2) at the bottom.
-The number of tickets available is 190 (see the black box on the top left).
+- Click “Paso 2” (Step 2) at the bottom.
+The number of tickets available is 176 in this example (see the black box on the top left).

 STEP 2: ENTER YOUR PERSONAL INFORMATION

 - Enter your first name (“Nombres”) and last name (“Apellidos”), Male/Female, Country (for USA, enter ‘Estados Unidos’), Age, Type of Document, Document number.
 Here you can enter a passport or drivers license #.